Anshul619/HLD-System-Designs/src/DesignComponents/Java/README.md

 - In Java, dependency injection is supported since Java EE 6 - called CDI (Contexts and Dependency Injection).
 - And the Spring framework is based on dependency injection, as well as other frameworks like Google Guice and Play.
 - *Dependency injection helps in TDD development.*
 - *Dependency Injection helps in loosely coupling.
-Its a singleton class and helps in maintaining factory pattern.*
+It's a singleton class and helps in maintaining factory pattern.*

 # Types of DI
 - *Constructor injection*: the dependencies are provided through a class constructor.